Blendify/blender-manual/trunk/blender_docs/manual/animation/drivers/drivers_panel.rst

 Add Variable
    Adds a new Driver Variable.
 Copy/Paste
-   Used the copy the current variable stack so it can be pasted onto another object's variable stack.
+   Uses the copy of the current variable stack so it can be pasted onto another object's variable stack.
 Name
    Name to use for scripted expressions/functions.
    No spaces or dots are allowed and must start with a letter.